fserb/canvas2D/spec/conic-curve-to.md

 **Status**: explainer.

 Draw curves based on conic sections.
-These are useful as they can represent circular (as well as elliptical and hyperbolic) paths whereas bezier curves are limited to quadratic arcs.
+These are useful as they can represent circular, elliptical and hyperbolic paths whereas bezier curves are limited to quadratic arcs.

 Proposal